The COVID-19 pandemic brought life to a standstill for millions of Americans. But some folks used the extra time as a chance to wipe the slate clean.

 At least you are not alone, with more than half (54%) of people having purged kitchen items during the pandemic.

 How many of us have clothes that haven’t made their way off a hanger in years?
-Nearly three-quarters (72%) of pandemic purgers tossed clothes from their closets in the past year.
+Nearly three-quarters (72%) of pandemic purgers tossed clothes from their closets during the pandemic.

 Want to avoid another similar closet purge in a few years?
 Shop a little smarter for your garb.
 You can pick up pointers in “10 Clothes Shopping Mistakes That Are Costing You.”